ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: Related Work

-\textbf{Experience Replay Buffer and Reward Propagation.} Rather than uniformly sampling from the buffer, Prioritized Experience Replay (PER) \citep{schaul2015prioritized} prioritizes transitions in the buffer based on reward, recency, or TD error at the expense of $O(\log N)$ per sample, where $N$ is the buffer size.
+\textbf{Experience Replay Buffer.} Rather than uniformly sampling from the buffer, Prioritized Experience Replay (PER) \citep{schaul2015prioritized} prioritizes transitions in the buffer based on reward, recency, or TD error at the expense of $O(\log N)$ per sample, where $N$ is the buffer size.
 CER~\citep{zhang2017deeper} includes the last transition from the buffer to each sampled batch with $O(1)$ complexity.~\citet{zhang2022replay} learn a conservative value regularizer only from the observed transitions in the replay buffer to improve the sample efficiency of DQN. \citet{pan2022understanding} theoretically show why PER has a better convergence rate than uniform sampling policy when minimizing mean squared error.
-Furthermore, \citet{pan2022understanding} identify two limitations of PER: outdated priorities and insufficient coverage of the state space.
-Reward shaping~\citep{laud2004theory, hu2020learning} creates artificial intermediate rewards to facilitate reward propagation.
-However, designing appropriate intermediate rewards is hard and often problem-specific. \citet{trott2019keeping} address this issue by introducing ~\emph{self-balancing reward shaping} in the context of on-policy learning.
-To extract more information from an unsuccessful episode, \citet{andrychowicz2017hindsight} introduce \emph{imaginary goals}.
-An imaginary goal for state $s$ is a state that is encountered later in the episode. \citet{devidze2024informativeness} introduce a novel reward informativeness criterion that adaptively designs interpretable reward functions based on an agent’s current policy in sparse-reward tasks.
+Furthermore, \citet{pan2022understanding} identify two limitations of PER: outdated priorities and insufficient coverage of the state space. \citet{kompella2023event} propose Stratified Sampling from Event Tables (SSET), a method that partitions the experience replay buffer into distinct Event Tables.
+Each Event Table captures significant subsequences of optimal behavior, allowing for more targeted sampling during training.
+GDRB aligns conceptually with SSET if achieving a goal is defined as the sole event.
+However, SSET employs FIFO for inserting new data into its buffers, whereas GDRB uses reservoir sampling for its success-event buffer.
+Moreover, in SSET, the sampling ratios between buffers are fixed, while GDRB dynamically adjusts these ratios over time to favor the smaller buffer.